 8 Major Classifications of Irish Faeries

 The Banshee may be faery, spirit or mortal–this depends on the folklorist providing the information.
-Some say her mission is revenge on families who have harmed her.
-Others feel she is an ancestral spirit sent by God to warn members of certain ancient Irish families of their upcoming death.
-She is said to appear as a face in the window or a form from afar, often washing or combing her hair.
-Reports on the Banshee say she is not often seen but her mourning call is a sound you will never forget.
+Some say her mission is revenge on families who’ve harmed her.
+Others feel she’s an ancestral spirit sent by God to warn members of certain ancient Irish families of their upcoming death.
+She’s said to appear as a face in the window or a form from afar, often washing or combing her hair.
+Reports on the Banshee say she is not often seen, but when you hear her mournful cry it’s a sound you will never forget.

-The changeling is not pleasant to live with, as they drain away any good fortune the family would otherwise experience.
+The changeling isn’t pleasant to live with, as they drain away any good fortune the family would otherwise experience.
 However, the one charm they possess is an aptitude for music.
 The changeling will often entrance the family with its ability to play a variety of instruments.

 The Headless Horseman is what came to mind when I read about the dullahan.
-They are said to carry their head–glowing, with a hideous grin–about with them.
-He is typically seen on a large, black steed.
+They’re said to carry their head–glowing, with a hideous grin–about with them.
+He’s typically seen on a large, black steed.

-On nights of Irish festival days it is advised to stay indoors with the curtains drawn–this is when the dullahan is particularly active.
-Typically, there is no protection, as the dullahan has a mission beyond anyone’s control.
+On nights of Irish festival days it’s advised to stay indoors with the curtains drawn–this is when the dullahan is particularly active.
+Typically, there’s no protection, as the dullahan has a mission beyond anyone’s control.
 Carrying a chunk of gold is the only thing that may ward off a visit by this faery.

-It is said that wherever a dullahan stops someone will soon die.
+Legend has it that wherever a dullahan stops someone will soon die.
 His purpose is to call the soul home, not actually cause a death.
-He is thought to be the embodiment of the ancient Celtic god Crom Dubh.
+He’s thought to be the embodiment of the ancient Celtic god Crom Dubh.

 Originally believed to be half-human and half-faery aborigines, the grogoch is thought to have come to Ireland from Scotland.
 He resembles an elderly man with the height of a small child, and is covered in coarse, red hair.
 They are hard workers and love to hang around and help with chores both inside the home and out on the farm.

-The grogoch is said to be the most sociable of all faeries, although he has a fear of the clergy.
+The grogoch is the most sociable of all faeries, although he has a fear of the clergy.
 If the grogoch is at your home and is being a nuisance, simply invite the local clergyman over for dinner!

 Described as Ireland’s national fairy, the leprechaun is typically drawn as a tiny, wrinkled old man.
 The fairy shoemaker is a vision that comes to mind with the leprechaun, and this is often their trade.
-It is said they are often intoxicated, grumpy and very secretive.
+They’re said to often be intoxicated, grumpy and very secretive.
 Historically leprechauns are considered to always be male, with no explanation as to how or if they reproduce.

-Leprechauns keep to themselves, avoiding humans due to their treasures will be stolen.
+Leprechauns keep to themselves, avoiding humans due to fear that their treasures will be stolen.
 They view humanity as foolish and flighty.
-Leprechauns themselves have excellent memories–they are always able to find the gold they hide in a variety of locations.
+Leprechauns themselves have excellent memories–they are always able to find the gold they hide in a wide variety of locations.

 Merrows are said to take the form of a woman from waist up and a fish on the lower half.
 The merrow are fairy inhabitants of the undersea land of Tir fo Thoinn.
-They are also able to live out of the water for extended periods of time.
-In some areas of Ireland it is considered bad luck to see a merrow–they are believed to be bearers of doom and gloom.
+They’re also able to live out of the water for extended periods of time.
+In some areas of Ireland it’s considered bad luck to see a merrow–due to the belief that they’re bearers of doom and gloom.

-Some say merrows have affairs with humans as an escape from male merrows who are known to be ugly and disagreeable.
+Some say merrows have affairs with humans as an escape from male merrows, who are ugly and disagreeable.
 Other sources indicate the merrow will have relationships with humans in order for their children to have human blood, allowing them entrance to Heaven.

 The pooka is considered the most feared faery of Ireland.
 It has the power of human speech and takes on a variety of sinister forms–the bogeyman, goblins or a black goat with curling horns.
 However, the most common vision is that of a large, black steed with yellow eyes and a wild mane.

 If a hen stops laying eggs or a cow is unable to provide milk a pooka may be in the area.
-The pooka is said to prey on late night travelers, swooping them up and then throwing the traveler into a bog or a muddy ditch.
+The pooka is said to prey on late night travelers, playing nasty games like swooping them up and then throwing the traveler into a bog or a muddy ditch.

 Sheerie appear as a floating sparkle of light at twilight.
-This may sound enchanting, but they can be the most dangerous of all faeries.
+This may sound enchanting, but they often are the most dangerous of all faeries.
 Water sheerie live in marshy and coastal areas, while land sheerie are found in abandoned buildings.